krzkrzkrz/foo.pub/go/defer/index.md

 world
 ```

+## Stacking defers

-Stacking defers: Deferred function calls are pushed onto a stack.
+* Deferred function calls are pushed onto a stack.
 When a function returns,
-its deferred calls are executed in last-in-first-out order.
+  its deferred calls are executed in last-in-first-out order

 ```go
 func main() {